Catsuko/array_rearrange_challenge/README.md

 ## Description

-Write a function that accepts the two arguments, `arr` and `offset`:
+Write a function that accepts two arguments, `arr` and `offset`:

 - `arr` and `offset` are both arrays containing `N` elements where `N` is greater than 0
 - `offset` contains only integer values

-The function should return an array where each value in `arr` is shifted by the amount given at the same index in `offset`.
+The function should return an array where each non `nil` value in `arr` is shifted by the amount given at the same index in `offset`.

 ```ruby
 arr = [1, nil, nil]